Madinat al-Zahra: Life and government within the palace-city

 The palaces housed the caliph's household, including a large number of concubines.
 The residents were served by a large body of slaves, including eunuchs, of mostly European origin.
 The city also contained a throne hall or audience chamber (the Salón Rico), government offices, workshops that produced luxury objects, the residences of high officials, and – on the lower levels of the city – markets and residential districts for the common workers.
 The city had a manager, a judge, and a police chief.
 Under the cultured caliph Al-Hakam II in particular, there was also a library which by some accounts contained hundreds of thousands of volumes in Arabic, Greek, and Latin.
-The main mosque (also known as the Aljama Mosque), and one or more small neighbourhood mosques, provided religious services.
+The main congregational mosque and one or more small neighbourhood mosques provided religious services.

 The palaces were furnished with silks, tapestries, and various luxury objects.
 Many objects produced in the caliph's official workshops were given as gifts and have made their way into the collections of museums and Christian cathedrals.
 Among the wonders reported by historical chronicles about the palaces, Al-Maqqari described a domed hall in the palace which contained a pool of liquid mercury which reflected light and could be stirred to create dazzling ripples of light, although the location of this hall has not been found by modern archeologists.

 The new caliphate also developed an increasingly elaborate culture of court protocols around the figure of the caliph.
 Lavish festivals and receptions were hosted to impress foreign ambassadors.
 The organisation of the city seems to have included a specific path to be followed by foreign guests and dignitaries on their way to the caliph's audience chamber, which was fronted by gardens and pools with vistas over the rest of the city and the valley below.
 The caliph himself would appear seated at the back and center of his audience chamber, surrounded by courtiers and officials, with the architecture designed to focus on his position.
 While the caliph increasingly took on an air of aloofness during this period, the protocols did not evolve to the point of hiding him completely from view – by contrast with the Fatimid caliphs in Africa, who were kept hidden behind a veil.

-Various members of the caliph's family, or other wealthy elites, also built their own villas and palaces in the countryside around Cordoba during this period of prosperity in the 10th century.
+Various members of the caliph's family, or other wealthy elites, also built their own villas and palaces in the countryside around Córdoba during this period of prosperity in the 10th century.
 This was a tradition which had existed since the early days of the Emirate and possibly derived from the Roman villa tradition.
 The caliph even kept some family members in such villas in order to distance them from the center of power in Madinat al-Zahra, providing them with a generous stipend so they wouldn't cause trouble.